FAQ

 Q: How do I program the Control Module?

-A: Download a program from our program library (or save the program sent to you by development partner).
+Download a program from our program library (or save the program sent to you by development partner).
 Then open the Kaizen Relay GUI.
 Connect a USB cable to the Control Module and your computer and upload using the "Firmware" tab within the Kaizen Relay software.
 That's it!

 Q: What is the max wire size I can use with the Control Module?